smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 SmartAnthill Encoded-Unsigned-Int
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In several places in SmartAnthill Protocol Stack, there is a need to encode integers, which happen to be small most of the time (one such example is sizes, another example is some kinds of incrementally-increased ids).
 To encode them efficiently, SmartAnthill Protocol Stack uses a compact encoding, which encodes small integers with smaller number of bytes.
+Encoded-Unsigned-Int is equivalent to *Variable-length quantity (VLQ)* as described here: http://en.wikipedia.org/wiki/Variable-length_quantity ("General structure" section); note that other encodings such as Encoded-Signed-Int are different from what is described on that page.

 Encoded-Unsigned-Int is a variable-length encoding of integers (with the idea being somewhat similar to the idea behind UTF-8).
 Namely: